jdrew1303/sc-embedded-database/README.md

 ### Example

-Imagine that we're in the customer lending world domain trying to do a POC and convince investors to support your project.
+Imagine that you're in the customer lending domain trying to do a POC and convince investors to support your project.
 A customer is in a need to borrow some money fast.
-Therefore you app has to track all borrowers and their personal/contact data as well as loan requests.
+Therefore you app has to track all borrowers, their personal and contact data as well as loan requests.
+Tracking overdue loans and calculating penalty rates is a part of the business too.

-They teach in kindergarten that you may go with the following relational model to store the data.
+So they teach in kindergarten that you may go with the following [relational model](https://en.wikipedia.org/wiki/Relational_model) to store the data.

 #### CUSTOMER